Inpatient Consult Service

-Fellows will have several months each year dedicated solely to outpatient care.
-In this setting, fellows will become expert in treating patients with a wide range of infectious diseases through work in the following areas:
+Fellows will have several months each year dedicated solely to outpatient care with an emphasis on HIV management.
+In addition, fellows become expert in the treatment of patients with a wide range of infectious diseases through work in the following areas:

 - Hepatitis treatment clinic

-In addition, fellows will participate in a weekly half-day continuity clinic through all months of their fellowship training.
-Outpatient training is performed with the support of a comprehensive clinical staff that includes a dedicated social worker and case manager, and a treatment adherence specialist.
+Fellows participate in a weekly half-day continuity clinic through all 24 months of fellowship training unless away on an international rotation.
+The outpatient experience is supported by a comprehensive support staff that includes a dedicated outpatient nurse, social worker & case manager, and treatment adherence specialist.
 During the outpatient rotation, fellows will volunteer at the Gift of Peace Hospice.